Nonequilibrium thermodynamics as a symplecto-contact reduction and relative information entropy: Introduction

 canonically lift to the functions

+which are Poisson-commuting.
 We then formally extend the symplectic reduction construction to the infinite dimensional \emph{cotangent bundle} $T^*\CP(\Gamma)$ of the set $\CP(\Gamma)$ of probability densities on $\Gamma$, as usually done in the Hamiltonian formalism of the field theory.
 See Remark \ref{rem:bracket} for the expression of the canonical symplectic structure on $T^*\CP(\Gamma)$.
 (We highlight the fact that we consider a field theory on the \emph{affine space} of $\CP(\Gamma)$, \emph{not} on a vector space on which a usual Hamiltonian formalism of a field theory takes place.)
-Ultimately this will be responsible for the odd dimensionality of TPS that we construct.